amit-sjsu/SWAT-Kats/TeamPrinceples.md

 So starting with framework and models we will be usin XP Team Values, KanBan board to track our progress and Sprint methodologies to accomplish our goals.

 - XP TEAM Values:
-All team members must have this all qualities:
+All team members must have all these qualities:
   1. Simplicity
   2. Courage
   3. Respect